 - Dissolve the miso in enough water to make it smooth and pourable.
 Use the lesser amount if you’re unfamiliar with miso’s strong, salty flavor — you can always add more.

 - Stir the dissolved miso into the soup.
-If the soup is too crowded, and water (and more miso) as needed and heat through very gently.
+If the soup is too crowded, and water (and more miso) as needed and heat through gently.
 Don’t boil once the miso is in the soup, as that will destroy its beneficial enzymes.

 - Season with pepper and serve at once.